 It can get tricky (especially if you have flower girls and ring bearers.)
 You can consider adding a note on your invitation or website like “adult reception to follow.”

-Asking for them to bring a sitter with them will and might cost you because the sitter might need a place to sit and eat (especially if they are watching the kid all night.)
+Asking for guests with children to bring a sitter with them will and might cost you because the sitter might need a place to sit and eat (especially if they are watching the kid all night.)

 If you are only assuming 10-15 guests out of your 150 guests (for example), that might bring their kid.
 It might be better to reach out to them directly, instead of printing “adults only” on the actual invitation.

-This will avoid having some of the guests feel “attacked.”
-Not in that sense, but you totally know what we mean.
+This will avoid having some of the guests feeling “attacked.”
+Not in that literal sense, but you know what we mean.

 Hotels nearby your wedding venue might also be a good resource to ask if they offer services or activities for the kids.

-When you opt for a “no kid” wedding, and most of your guests have kids, it will be safe to expect that some of them that will not be able to find a sitter or arrange for one might only have one person in attendance as the other one will most likely stay at home to watch the kid/s.
+When you opt for a “no kid” wedding, and most of your guests have kids, it will be safe to expect that some of them that will not be able to find a sitter or arrange for one, which means its most likely that only one person in attendance as the other one will most likely stay at home to watch the kid/s.
+Or they won’t attend at all.
+Which is also fair to them.

 Not a bad thing at all, but it’s still something that you will have to think about.